rmcanany/SolidEdgeHousekeeper/README.md

 Getting properties for a large number of files can take some time.
 If the program detects that situation when you click the update button, it prompts you if you want them displayed.

 You can edit properties directly on the list.
 Double-click the property and enter the new value.
+You can also sort the list by any column.
+Click the column header to sort.

 ### Shortcut menu